w0nd3rl4nd/CNN-redesign/README.md

 1. Ensure you have Python installed (open CMD and run `python --version` or `python3 --version`)

-2. Install Python 3.>11 (DIY, just ChatGPT it out).
+2. If Python is not installed install Python 3.>11 (DIY, just ChatGPT it out).
 Python 3.13 is fine

 3. Ensure Python installed correctly by running `python3 --version` or `python --version` succesfully.
 Remember wether it is *python* or *python3* for further instructions.
 In this tutorial *python* will be used by default, substitute as needed.